GabrielCsok/InsuranceApp/README.md

 # About The Project

-This is my personal project where I try to create a functional insurance system that let's users register, log in, and apply for insurances.
+This is my personal project where I try to create a functional insurance system that lets users register, log in, and apply for insurances.

 ## Built With